z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 For the first baseline model, I fit a default Random Forest Regressor model.
 I fit the features killsat15 and deathsat15 as is.
 In doing so, I obtained a train mean absolute error rate of about 259.167 seconds and a test mean absolute error rate of about 260.404 seconds.
 This showed promise as the training and testing error rates were similar, indicating that I didn't necessarily overfit the model.

 For the second baseline model, I fit another default Random Forest Regressor model.
 This time, I fit the features killsat15 and deathsat15 as is, but fit the feature league using one-hot encoding.
 For this model, I obtained a train mean absolute error rate of about 234.875 seconds and a test mean absolute error rate of about 283.649 seconds.
-This increase in test error, but decrease in training error, showed beginning signs of overfitting the data to my training data, thus leading me to believe that including league as a feature would do more harm to my model than good.
+This increase in test error, but decrease in training error, showed beginning signs of overfitting my training data, thus leading me to believe that including league as a feature would do more harm to my final predictive model than good.

-With this newfound information, I concluded that different metas specific to leagues don't necessarily help in predicting game length.
+With this newfound information, I concluded that different metas specific to differing leagues don't necessarily help in predicting game length.
 Thus leading me to exclude the feature league from my final model.

 <br><br><br>

 ## Final Model

 <br><br><br>